dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 Domain Construction
 -------------------

-An important aspect of the hyperlaunch architecture is that the hypervisor performs domain construction for all the Initial Domains,  ie. it builds each domain that is described in the Launch Control Module.
+An important aspect of the Hyperlaunch architecture is that the hypervisor performs domain construction for all the Initial Domains,  ie. it builds each domain that is described in the Launch Control Module.
 More specifically, the hypervisor will perform the function of *domain creation* for each Initial